This post may contain affiliate links, please see the privacy policy for details.

 • Cover in saran wrap and place a pan over the cookies.
 Place a book on top and refrigerate for 4 hours.

-• Trim the cake to a 7½ by 10½ inch rectangle.
+• Trim the cake to a 7½ by 10½-inch rectangle.
 Melt the chocolate chips and vegetable oil together and spread over the top of the cookies.
-Let the chocolate harder, then carefully flip the cookie over and cover the other side with chocolate.
-Let the chocolate harden, then measure and cut 1 ½ inch squares.
+Let the chocolate harden, then carefully flip the cookie over and cover the other side with chocolate.
+Let the chocolate set completely and then measure and cut 1 ½ inch squares.

 Nutrition